The-Lennzer/amfoss-tasks/task-03/README.md

-#Programming
+# Programming
-These tasks were pretty challenging and i tried switching between languages for each question i did
+These tasks were pretty challenging and i faced some difficulty as I tried switching between languages for each question I tried.